-This can be critical when your case is in the detention phase.
-Having a qualified Juvenile Dependency attorney who is knowledgeable about the case, may enable you to keep the children in your home or get them released relatively quickly.
+Seeking out and hiring a private Juvenile Dependency attorney can be critical when your CPS/DCFS case is in the detention phase.
+Having a qualified Juvenile Dependency lawyer who is knowledgeable about YOUR case, may enable you to keep the children in your home or get them released relatively quickly.

 Try to remember who was with the child during the time frame the injury was alleged to occur.
 Try to remember all persons who were with the minor that day.
 By going back in time you might remember another person or witness who could shed light on who might have injured the child.
 Sometimes it might be a babysitter.